Lyrics to Aquarela Brasileira by Silas de Oliveira

 The number of relatively untranslatable words in this song perhaps helps explain why Brazilians have embraced “Aquarela Brasileira” as the anthem of samba-enredo, a particular style of samba that emerged in Rio de Janeiro in the 1930s specifically for samba schools like Portela and Mangueira.

-Every Carnival, beginning in 1932, rivaling samba schools wrote and sang a samba-enredo as their parade theme of the year.
-In the first competition, Mangueira’s sambas ”Pudesse meu Ideal” and “Sorri” were the winners.
+Every Carnival, beginning in the early 1930s, rivaling samba schools wrote and sang a samba-enredo as their parade theme of the year.
+In the first competition, Mangueira’s sambas “Pudesse meu Ideal” and “Sorri” were the winners.

 From the start, just as the groups had adopted the name “samba school” in the 1920s in an effort to legitimize their organization as black communities in Rio de Janeiro, Rio’s samba schools adopted nationalistic themes in their sambas as a way of garnering official support and social acceptance during the Vargas period (1930 – 1945) and beyond.
 In 1930, Getulio Vargas had assumed power in Brazil after a military coup deposed Washington Luis, the last Brazilian president of the “Old Republic.”
 Vargas ruled as a dictator from 1930 – 1934, then as congressionally elected president from 1934 – 1937, then again as dictator from 1937 – 1945, the period known as Estado Novo.
 Vargas didn’t adhere to a particular ideology, but could be described as a conservative populist: staunchly anti-communist, he promoted a new style of inclusive nation-building in Brazil, focused on constructing a deep sense of nationalism and promoting industrialization and expanding state control over most aspects of life in Brazil.
-Particularly post-1937, Vargas demanded that samba-enredo songs have nationalistic themes.
+Leaders of Rio’s samba schools adopted a policy of nationalistic themes as a way of ingratiating themselves to the conservative government; the Vargas regime appreciated the gesture and began to demand such themes.

 Silas de Oliveira, who composed “Aquarela Brasileira,” is known as the “greatest master of samba-enredo” in Brazil.
-His first composition for Carnaval competitions was “Conferência de São Francisco” or “A Paz Universal,” with Mano Décio, in 1947, for the samba school Prazer da Serrinha.
-After the president of Prazer da Serrinha rebelled against the rules requiring nationalistic themes, dissidents from that school – including Silas de Oliveira – formed the Império Serrano samba school, establishing from the start a policy of transparent and democratic management.
+His first composition for Carnaval competitions was “Conferência de São Francisco” or “A Paz Universal,” with Mano Décio da Viola, in 1947, for the samba school Prazer da Serrinha.
+That same year, after disagreements with the president of Prazer da Serrinha, dissidents from that school – including Silas de Oliveira and Mano Décio da Viola – formed the Império Serrano samba school, establishing from the start a policy of transparent and democratic management.

-In 1964, just over a month before the coup d’etat that initiated a twenty-year period of brutal military rule in Brazil, Imperio Serrano paraded triumphantly to “Aquarela Brasileira.”
-The song weaves together themes of Brazil’s natural beauty, history, culture and folklore, and to date is still widely recognized as the greatest samba-enredo of all time.
+In 1964, just over a month before the coup d’etat that initiated a twenty-year period of brutal military rule in Brazil, Império Serrano paraded to “Aquarela Brasileira.”
+That year, as available sources indicate, Império also became the first school to have a woman – Carmem Silvana – as the lead samba-singer (“puxador[a]”) during their Carnival parade.
+The song weaves together themes of Brazil’s natural beauty, history, culture and folklore, and to date is still widely recognized as one of the greatest sambas-enredo of all time.

 — Lyrics by State (roughly) —